thongth/abtestoo/notebooks/hw1.md

 1. Which of the following use cases can you reliably conduct an A/B test?
 (True/False)

-* [ ] Frontend person wants to change color of the 'Go' button on a search bar.
+* [True] Frontend person wants to change color of the 'Go' button on a search bar.
 Will it increase conversion rate?

 * [ ] The data team created four versions of machine learning model for product recommendations to new users of an app.
 Which one is the best?